-Students are permitted a total of 5 clinical absences per year.
-Students will be counseled regarding absenteeism on this basis.
-After the 3rd absence the student will receive a first (1st) written notice.
-After the 5th absence, the student will receive a second (2nd) written notice.
+Students are permitted five clinical absences per year.
+Students will be counseled regarding absenteeism as follows: After the third absence, the student will receive a first (1st) written notice.
+After the fifth absence, the student will receive a second (2nd) written notice.

-Students are permitted a total of 2 classroom absences per course.
-Students will be counseled regarding absenteeism on this basis.
-Absences in excess of 2 days per course will result in a lowering of the student's final course grade by 2 points (see course syllabus).
+Students are permitted two classroom absences per course.
+Students will be counseled regarding absenteeism as follows: Absences in excess of 2 days per course will result in a lowering of the student's final course grade by 2 points (see course syllabus).